JuliaIBPM/ViscousFlow.jl/docs/src/index.md

 flows, particularly those past bodies in motion.
 The package provides tools for
 - constructing grids and body shapes,
-- using the operators on those grids,
 - specifying the relevant parameters and setting their values,
 - solving the problem, and finally,
 - visualizing and analyzing the results.

-The underlying grids are uniform and Cartesian, allowing the use of the lattice Green's function (LGF) for inverting the Poisson equation; the diffusion operators are solved with the integrating factor (Liska and Colonius [^1]).
+The underlying grids are uniform and Cartesian, making use of the [CartesianGrids](https://github.com/JuliaIBPM/CartesianGrids.jl) package.
+This package allows the use of the lattice
+Green's function (LGF) for inverting the Poisson equation; the diffusion operators are solved with the integrating factor (Liska and Colonius [^1]).
 Many of the core aspects of the fluid-body interaction are based on the immersed boundary projection method,